Careers Related to Your CDL License

-Some of these jobs won’t even require you to have a CDL license, but the knowledge of trucks that you’d bring to the table is a strong selling point.
-It’s always a good idea, whether you’re using your CDL license or not, to keep it updated.
+Some of these jobs won’t even require you to have a CDL license, but the understanding you have of trucks and logistics should be a strong selling point.
+Plus, it’s always a good idea, whether you’re using your CDL license or not, to keep it updated.
 You never know when you may decide to hit the road again.

-Truck driver training instructor: Opportunities go beyond the road!
-Who better to instruct future drivers than someone who already has CDL experience?
-In most states, you will be required to have at least 2 years of experience.
-So if you've driven for a while but find that you're craving a change of direction, then you might enjoy the honor of teaching the trade.
+Truck driver training instructor: If you enjoy teaching, becoming a truck driver instructor may be a great fit for you!
+In most states, you will be required to have at least 2 years of experience, so this career is pefect for people with prior experience.
+If you've driven for a while but want a change of pace, then you might enjoy teaching the trade.

-Terminal manager: You run the warehouse.
-Opportunities exist from sales, to pick up, to handling any complaints, to managing the entire properity.
+Terminal manager: Terminal managers run warehouses.
+Their jobs often include many aspects of sales, pick up, handling any complaints, and managing the entire properity.
 Terminal managers also manage drivers, so having a deep understanding of their job is highly beneficial.
-You will also need to have terminal experience before you can manage.
+You will also typically need to have terminal experience before you can start this position.
 If you can combine that with CDL experience, you may be perfect for the job.

-Transportation manager: Any issues within the transportation area of your company come across your desk.
+Transportation manager: As a transportation manager, you are responsible for the company's entire transporation department.
 You may have to work on budgeting shipping costs by calculating cost per mile pay for drivers, or overseeing the shipping and receiving of supplies.
 This career may also require a bachelor’s degree.
 Being a transportation manager can complement a CDL nicely since you already have an inside perspective of the transportation industry.